omakasekim/Flight-Tracker/README.md

 1. **Search for a Flight**
    - Enter a flight code in the search bar (e.g., `UAL2142`, `DLH456`)
-   - Or try a celebrity name (e.g., "Taylor Swift")
    - Press Enter or click Search

 2. **View Flight Information**